henrylao/CIS35B-1/Lab3/ReadMe.txt

 The user must enter the correct optionSet name like "Color" to successfully update the name.
 The program could not clear the errors that found in proxyAuto so it need to manually delete the errorFile.dat after execute once.

+Lab3:
+Using array list to manage the option set and options and using linked hash map to manage cars.